Finn Bálor: Bálor Club (2017–2018)

-After the Money in the Bank pay–per–view, Bálor engaged in a feud with Baron Corbin, whom he defeated on two different occasions—on 15 July (at the Extreme Rules event) and on 19 August (at the SummerSlam event under his "Demon King" persona).
-One night after SummerSlam, on 20 August episode of Raw, Bálor was finally awarded with his Universal Championship rematch against newly crowned champion Roman Reigns, however he was unsuccessful in regaining the title.
+After the Money in the Bank pay–per–view, Bálor engaged in a feud with Baron Corbin, whom he defeated on two different occasions—on 15 July at Extreme Rules and on 19 August at SummerSlam under his "Demon King" persona.
+The next night on Raw, Bálor was finally awarded with his Universal Championship rematch against newly crowned champion Roman Reigns, but was unsuccessful in regaining the title.
 Throughout the next few months, Bálor would compete in various matches against competitors such as Jinder Mahal, and Bobby Lashley.
 Bálor then started a feud with Drew McIntyre who saved him from an attack by Lashley only to attack Bálor himself.
 During that time, Bálor was announced as part of Team Raw for the traditional interbrand five–on–five elimination match at Survivor Series on 18 November, where he was the first man from the team to be eliminated by Rey Mysterio.

 Intercontinental Champion (2018–2019)

-On 16 December at the TLC: Tables, Ladders & Chairs event, Bálor gained revenge over McIntyre as he defeated him in a singles match after interference by McIntyre's former ally Dolph Ziggler.
-After the match, Ziggler would attack Bálor backstage after the latter implied that he didn't need his help to beat McIntyre.
+On 16 December at TLC: Tables, Ladders & Chairs, Bálor gained revenge over McIntyre, defeating him in a singles match after interference by McIntyre's former ally Dolph Ziggler.
+After the match, Ziggler attacked Bálor backstage after the latter implied that he did not need his help to beat McIntyre.
 This sparked a match between the two that took place the following night on Raw, which ended in a no contest as McIntyre would attack both of them.

-On 17 December tapings of 24 December edition of Raw, Bálor defeated Ziggler and McIntyre a triple threat match, ending the feud.
+On 17 December tapings of 24 December edition of Raw, Bálor defeated Ziggler and McIntyre in a triple threat match, ending the feud.
 On 12 January 2019 at NXT UK TakeOver: Blackpool, Bálor made a surprise appearance as Travis Banks's replacement in his match against Jordan Devlin, as Banks was attacked by Devlin earlier that day, and subsequently defeated Devlin.
 On 14 January episode of Raw, after Braun Strowman was removed from his Universal Championship match against Brock Lesnar at the Royal Rumble after damaging Vince McMahon's limo, Bálor was booked in a fatal-four way match against Drew McIntyre, John Cena and Baron Corbin to determine who would take Strowman's place against Lesnar at the pay-per-view, in which Bálor emerged victorious after pinning Cena.
 On 27 January at the Royal Rumble pay-per-view, Bálor was defeated by Lesnar via submission.
 After the match, Lesnar attacked Bálor with three F-5s.